linoyzaga/words/README.md

 ## Technologies

-I chose to use Node.js and Express.js for the server, the reason is that this is my safe plae and the most recent languages I use.
+I chose to use Node.js and Express.js for the server, the reason is that this is my safe place and the most recent languages I use.

 ## Getting Started